Snow Monkey 8 oz pods should be thrown away immediately

-Listeria monocytogenes is an organism, which can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.
-Healthy individuals may suffer only short-term symptoms such as high fever, severe headaches, stiffness, nausea, abdominal pain and diarrhea.
-Listeria infection can cause miscarriages and stillbirths among pregnant women.
-The company is issuing this recall out of an abundance of caution.
+FMIF Holdings, LLC is recalling Snow Monkey Goji Berry and Cacao 8oz. pods because it has the potential to be contaminated with Listeria monocytogenes, an organism that can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.
+Although healthy individuals may suffer only short-term symptoms such as high fever, severe headache, stiffness, nausea, abdominal pain and diarrhea, Listeria infection can cause miscarriages and stillbirths among pregnant women.

 To date, no illnesses have been reported from consuming Snow Monkey products.

 The potentially at risk products are:

 8 oz.
 Snow Monkey Subzero Superfood in Cacao delivered from online order between May and June 2016.
 Barcode reads ‘000000000000 Sample Only – Not for Resale’